 It is not possible to transfer into the University of Melbourne's Doctor of Medicine program, from any course.
 Nor is it possible to gain credit (advanced standing) for studies undertaken previously.
-All applicants must apply through the standard application process, as outlined below.
+All applicants must apply through the standard application process, as outlined above.

 NOTE ON COVID-19: This information is to be considered as a guide only.
 Potential changes may occur due to the impact from COVID-19.
 All applicants are advised to regularly check for updates and changes with GEMSAS and UoM.
 The information on this page will be updated if/when any changes occur.